Students in Senior Primary at Matthew Flinders Anglican College have embraced the challenge to design a new world-class city from the ground up!

 Flinders’ Head of Teaching and Learning, Debbie Planck said the Summit was also an opportunity for students to understand the importance of active democratic participation and the power of collective decision-making.

 “Flinders is part of the highly lauded international Round Square network of member schools and so, over the two days, students used Round Square’s Ideal of Democracy,” Debbie said.

 “As a result, students learned positive teamwork and negotiation skills built on democratic principles and experienced the meaning of respect, equality, mutual cooperation, persuasion and good communication,” she said.

 “What’s more, the Summit gave each student a unique opportunity to explore their creativity and take ownership of their learning in an exciting and practical way.

 “It is astounding to consider the breadth and scope of engaged learning that occurred over just two days.

 “In teams, students learned about governmental development processes, the design process in the realm of urban design, and how to be active participants in the design of their future on the Sunshine Coast.

-“We knew that our Year 5 and 6 students were ready for this challenge and it was wonderful to see them thrive in such a dynamic, collaborative and high-energy environment.
+“We knew that our students were ready for this challenge and it was wonderful to see them thrive in such a dynamic, collaborative and high-energy environment.